STACKFEED: Structured Textual Actor-Critic Knowledge Base Editing with FeedBack: Abstract

 \section{Abstract}

-\ignore{Large Language Models (LLMs) frequently generate incorrect or outdated information, particularly in low-resource settings or when handling private data.
-Even when the information provided is accurate, LLMs can produce hallucinated content, undermining their reliability.
-To address these issues, Retrieval-Augmented Generation (RAG) integrates retrieval components that pull information from external knowledge bases (KBs).
-However, these KBs are not immune to inaccuracies or outdated content.
-To mitigate these problems, Knowledge Editing (KE) techniques have been proposed to ensure KBs are updated with accurate and current information.

-In this paper, we introduce \method, a \methodfull~technique, a novel approach that iteratively refines the KB based on expert feedback using a multi-actor, centralized critic reinforcement learning framework.
-In \method, each document in the KB is assigned to a specific actor, which is modeled as a ReACT agent capable of making structured edits.
-A centralized critic evaluates the global performance of the system using a reward signal derived from the expert feedback and provides targeted edit instructions to the actors.
-The actors then apply these parameterized actions, such as editing, adding, or deleting sections, to improve their respective documents.
-The feedback-driven editing process ensures that the KB evolves to better support the RAG system, reducing the frequency of errors in generated answers.
-Experimental results demonstrate that \method~effectively enhances KB quality, leading to significant improvements in the accuracy and reliability of the RAG system’s responses.
-Our approach demonstrates an improvement of x\% over baseline methods, showcasing its effectiveness in enhancing the accuracy of LLMs through targeted knowledge updates.} Large Language Models (LLMs) often generate incorrect or outdated information, especially in low-resource settings or when dealing with private data.
+Large Language Models (LLMs) often generate incorrect or outdated information, especially in low-resource settings or when dealing with private data.
 To address this, Retrieval-Augmented Generation (RAG) uses external knowledge bases (KBs), but these can also suffer from inaccuracies.
-We introduce \method, a novel \methodfull~approach that iteratively refines the KB based on expert feedback using a multi-actor, centralized critic reinforcement learning framework.
-Each document is assigned to an actor, modeled as a ReACT agent, which performs structured edits based on document-specific targeted instructions from a centralized critic.
-Experimental results show that \method~significantly improves KB quality and RAG system performance, enhancing accuracy by up to 8\% over baselines.\ignore{\su{update the number}}
+We introduce \method, a novel \methodfull~approach that iteratively refines the KB based on expert feedback using a multi-actor, centralized critic reinforcement learning framework. \method~defines a ReACT actor agent on each document to perform structured edits based on document-specific targeted instructions.
+Experimental results showcase that \method~significantly improves KB quality and performance of the RAG system.
+We evaluate \method~on low-resource programming problems, modified python packaged and factual question-answering tasks.